o-k-a-y/PetSynth/README.md

 ### Installing the Commodore Emulator (VICE):
 http://vice-emu.sourceforge.net/

-You may not be able to get sounds from the emulators, but
+I haven't tested if you can get sounds to play on the emulator, but this is still useful to test and debug.

 #### Linux (Debian):
 ```sh